-(2) Comparative periods prior to the third quarter of 2023 reflect certain revisions.
-See Note 39 of the Consolidated Financial Statements and Prior Period Revisions found in the Advisory section of this MD&A for further details.
+Comparative periods prior to the third quarter of 2023 reflect certain revisions.
+See Note 39 of the Consolidated Financial Statements and Prior Period Revisions found in the Advisory for further details.

 Free Funds Flow is a non-GAAP financial measure used to assist in measuring the available funds the Company has after financing its capital programs.
 Free Funds Flow is defined as cash from (used in) operating activities excluding settlement of decommissioning liabilities and net change in non-cash working capital minus capital investment.